Jump to Main Content

 General appearance: Well angulated knee and hock joints.
 Parallel and well muscled.

-Upper Thighs: Fairly broad.
+Upper thighs: Fairly broad.

 Hind feet: See front feet.